oormicreations/Blendpeaks/README.md

 Install from the Blender Menu > Edit > Preferences > Add-ons > Install.
 Pick the python file.
 Enable this addon.
 You will find the UI in the 3D View window when you press N.

+Some versions of Blender may not show the UI or addon.
+Try installing the python file directly after unzipping the zip.

 **Usage**